Get

 Havanese dogs are fun and full of life.
 They’re also incredibly smart and usually easy to train.
 They develop deep bonds with their people and frequently follow their favorites around.

 Havanese dogs are prone to developing separation anxiety when they’re left to fend for themselves for too long.
-They’re most comfortable in homes where they have companions to hang out with.
+They’re most comfortable in homes that have companions to hang out with.

 They’re generally pretty good watchdogs who’re happy to keep an eye on their family.
 Excessive barking can be a problem with Havanese dogs, but you can reduce it with training.